kmalloy24/morally-bankrupt-books/README.md

 This provides a kind of fake route protection for the demostrative purposes of this hackathon.

 But!
-You could add persistence, middleware, and a payment provider to essentially make an e-commerce site with an e-reader.
+You could add persistence, middleware, and a payment provider to essentially make an e-commerce site with a built in e-reader.

-### Algolia
+### Setting Up Algolia DocSearch

 1. Configure [Astro SSR](https://docs.astro.build/en/guides/server-side-rendering/)
-2. Deploy your Astro SSR app to your [desired provider](https://docs.astro.build/en/guides/server-side-rendering/#official-adapters) (this project uses Vercel)
+2. Deploy your app to your [desired provider](https://docs.astro.build/en/guides/server-side-rendering/#official-adapters) (this project uses Vercel)
-3. Use your production link to [apply for DocSearch](https://docsearch.algolia.com/apply/) (response time varies)
+3. Use your production link to [apply for DocSearch](https://docsearch.algolia.com/apply/)
 4. [Add Algolia to Starlight](https://starlight.astro.build/guides/site-search/#algolia-docsearch)

 > [!CAUTION]
-> Algolia `appId`, `apiKey`, and `indexName` are safe to use client-side.
+> Algolia `appId`, `apiKey`, and `indexName` are safe to use client-side. `write` and `admin` stay secret.
->
-> `write` and `admin` have to stay secret.

-### Astro/Starlight
+### Running Astro/Starlight

 All commands are run from the root of the project, from a terminal: